ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SendParameters.Add(parameter, value)
 ~~~

-The Send Parameters share a single namespace with the Transport Parameters (see
+The Message Properties share a single namespace with the Transport Properties (see
-{{transport-params}}).
+{{transport-props}}).
 This allows the specification of Protocol Properties that can
 be overridden on a per-Message basis.

-Send Parameters may be inconsistent with the properties of the Protocol Stacks
+Message Properties may be inconsistent with the properties of the Protocol Stacks
 underlying the Connection on which a given Message is sent.
 For example,
 a Connection must provide reliability to allow setting an infinitie value for the
 lifetime property of a Message.
 Sending a Message with Send Properties
 inconsistent with the
 Transport Preferences on the Connection yields an error.

-The following send parameters are supported:
+The following Message Properties are supported:

 ### Lifetime {#send-lifetime}